 - Removable suction screen filters even 1/8 inch solids

-- A bit lower HP than other water pumps
+- A bit lower HP than other pumps

-This water pump will assist you in stopping the water bugs like a dream.
-This water pump is assembled in the facility located in the United States using domestic and imported parts.
+Wayne water pump will assist you in stopping the water bugs like a dream.
+It is assembled in the facility located in the United States using domestic and imported parts.

 - Completely submersible and affordable price